ryjen/scheduling-algos/README.md

 # os

-Work for testing things like shells, scheduling algorithms, paging algorithms.
+Work for things like shells and verifying scheduling or paging algorithms.